-I am obsessed with party decorations, obviously.
-And you know I love sharing about it on my Instagram account.
-But over my entrepreneurial journey, I have started to share a lot of my personal life on social media as well.
-And in doing so, people have realized that I am equally (if not more so) obsessed with working out.
-And surprisingly, people DM me more questions about my workouts and fitness routine than anything else!
+As an entrepreneur and a blogger, I started to share a lot of my personal life on social media.
+And what you come to find out about me through social is that I am slightly obsessed with working out.
+You might know this if you follow me.
+I like to share workout videos to help inspire others to get moving as well!
+Surprisingly, people DM me more questions about my workouts and fitness routine than anything else!
 So today I am answering one of the number one questions I get on social media, how do you stay motivated?
 So today, I am sharing my number one tip for how to get motivated to workout.

 Please note, this page contains affiliate links to products I recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you.
 For additional information, please see my privacy and disclosures page.